tldr-pages/tldr/pages/linux/dumpe2fs.md

 # dumpe2fs

-> Print the super block and blocks group information for ext2/ext3/ext4 filesystem.
+> Print the super block and blocks group information for ext2/ext3/ext4 filesystems.
 > Unmount the partition before running this command using `umount {{device}}`.
 > More information: <https://linux.die.net/man/8/dumpe2fs>.